Beyond-jQuery/book/manuscript/styling-elements.md

 $element.show();
 ~~~~~~~

 None of the above code demands further description or elaboration.
 But what _does_ need further examination is the underlying code that actually carries out these operations.
 Unfortunately, both of these methods make use of `window.getComputedStyle`, a method I discussed in the last section.
 In some cases, particularly with `hide`, `getComputedStyle` may be called multiple times.
 This has serious performance consequences.
 Why all is all of this processing power needed simply to hide or show a single DOM element?
 For the most part, all of the clever and generally unnecessary code underneath these two commonly used API methods is in place solely to handle styling edge cases where it is otherwise difficult to show or hide a targeted element.
 As I said before, element visibility doesn't _have_ to be a complex problem.
 We can avoid all of the CPU cycles required by jQuery to hide and show elements simply by adopting a more simplistic approach.
-More on that in the upcoming "native web approach" section.
+More on that in the next section, where I discuss the "native web approach" to this problem.

 What if we need to figure out if a specific element is hidden, or not?
 Well, jQuery makes this really easy too!